JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ## Collector
 The collector continuously accepts results from
-The Collector implements a ``zeromq.PULL`` socket that constantly accepts results from workers and reconstructs them to produce the final output video-stream.
+The Collector implements a ``zeromq.PULL`` socket that constantly accepts results from workers and aggregates them to produce the final output video-stream.

 ## Work-API